redis/redis-doc/README.md

 Please use the following formatting rules:

-* No need for manual lines wrapping at any specific lengh, doing so usually means that adding a word creates a cascade effect and changes other lines.
+* No need for manual lines wrapping at any specific length, doing so usually means that adding a word creates a cascade effect and changes other lines.
 * Please avoid writing lines that are too long, this makes the diff harder to review when only one word is changed.